About the Grump

-During my six and a half decades on this planet, I've done an awful lot of stuff.
-I got started early: as a high school junior, my first paying job was painting signs; I also worked at a hobby shop.
+During my six-plus decades on this planet, I've done an awful lot of stuff.
+I got started early: as a high school junior, my first paying job was painting signs; I was also a salesman at a hobby shop.
 While earning a Bachelors degree in advertising design from Trenton State (a.k.a.
-The College of New Jersey), I worked at a local ad agency, becoming the art director shortly after graduating.
-This was followed by a stint in the printing business, which included darkroom work, plate-making and four-color press operation.
+The College of New Jersey), I worked at a local advertising agency, becoming the art director shortly after graduating.
+This was followed by a stint in the printing business, which included typography, darkroom work, plate-making, four-color press operation and more.
 I even repaired presses and other equipment; indeed, I discovered that I had a knack for fixing almost anything, from movie projectors to washing machines, from tape recorders to cars—consequently my nickname at the time was "spooky."

-However, wanderlust and creative urges later drew me in other directions, such as multimedia production, voiceover work, sound design, computer animation and video production/post production, during which time I also designed and built my own camera for special effects photography.
+However, wanderlust and creative urges later drew me in other directions, such as multimedia production, voiceover work and sound design, followed by computer animation and video production/post production in Manhattan.
+During this time I also designed and built my own four-axis motion-controlled pin-registered 35mm camera for special effects photography, which became the engine of my own studio for several years.
 When computers started killing the graphic arts industry, I moved into desktop publishing and then into marketing, eventually becoming the marketing manager for an optical instrument manufacturer.
-By the early 90s I'd also become a commercial web developer, and I did technical illustration and technical writing.
-My final career move before retiring was to work as a software developer for a major pharmaceutical company, which turned out to be the most challenging and rewarding decade of my professional life.
+In the 90s I also became a commercial web developer, in addition to doing technical illustration and technical writing.
+My final career move before retiring was working as a software developer for a major pharmaceutical, which turned out to be the most challenging and rewarding decade of my professional life.

-While flipping my first home in my late 20s, I became a renaissance man by teaching myself carpentry, plumbing and electrical work, developing a particular penchant for tiling.
-I'm now carrying out a lifelong dream of building my own home—or trying to, as outside forces have been working against me.
-Although I have more hobbies and interests than I can count, model railroading undoubtedly tops the list, having been an obsession since I was seven; I even hold a patent for a model product (albeit one I've yet to develop).
-As a member of the "Old Man Crew" at the Pine Creek Railroad, I also spend time working on 1:1 trains.
-Here I am jammed upside down in the cab of diesel 7751 replacing the generator brushes.
+While flipping my first home in my late 20s, I taught myself carpentry, plumbing, electrical work, sheetrock, tiling and just about anything else to do with home improvement.
+I'm now exercising all of these skills carrying out a lifelong dream of building my own home—or trying to, as outside forces have been working against me.
+Although I have more hobbies and interests than I can count, model railroading undoubtedly tops the list, having been practically an obsession since I was seven; I even hold a patent for a model product.
+I've also spent plenty of time working on 1:1 trains as a member of the "Old Man Crew" at the Pine Creek Railroad; here I am jammed upside down inside the cab of diesel 7751 replacing the generator brushes.

-Writing and photography are close behind modeling and trains, and I've published a number of articles on a range of topics from model building to software interface design.
-Plus I've created dozens of websites comprising thousands of pages, both for myself and commercially for businesses; this one has been mentioned in a few books.
-Cinematography is a passion, and in another life I'd have been a filmmaker.
+Writing and photography are close behind modeling and trains, and I've published a number of articles on a wide range of topics, from model building to software interface design.
+Plus I've created dozens of websites comprising thousands of pages for myself, for others, and commercially for businesses; this one has been mentioned in a few books.
+Cinematography is another passion, and in a different life I'd have been a filmmaker.
 I'm particularly keen on animation and special effects, having worked briefly in both fields.
-Science fiction in any form—literature, film, television, art—competes for my attention with science fact, from dinosaurs to astronomy to technology, with a smattering of theoretical physics just for kicks.
-Music is a huge part of my life, and I'm playing something virtually 24/365; about the only genres I don't like are rap, acid and opera.
+Science fiction in any form—literature, film, television, art—competes for my attention with science fact, from astronomy to technology, with a smattering of theoretical physics just for kicks.
+Music is also a huge part of my life, and I'm playing something virtually 24/365; about the only genres I don't like are rap, acid and opera.
 I've even dabbled in composing my own tunes on occasion.
-I could go on, but it's getting late.
-Anyway, I can honestly say that I've never been bored—I don't even know what that's like—and I never expect to be.
+I can honestly say that I've never been bored—I don't even know what that's like—and I never expect to be.